Neighborhoods · Parkland · All Parkland subdivisions

 Parkland Lakes is a gated, lake-access community in one of the most established western Parkland corridors — 33067, where the streets are quieter, the lots are larger, and the infrastructure predates the resort-era development that now defines the 33076 side of the city.
 You're trading the 24,000-square-foot clubhouse for a real lake, a gate, and a price range that doesn't ask you to pay for the marketing that built those things.

-Beth and Griff know the western Parkland lake corridor and can pull current comparable sales, confirm school zoning by street, and give you a ground-level read on which lots have the best water and which homes are ready to move into.
+Beth and Griff know the western Parkland lake corridor and can pull current comparable sales and give you a ground-level read on which lots have the best water and which homes are ready to move into.
 That's not in any listing sheet — that's the call.

 Parkland Lakes, Parkland FL 33067